 After flowering prune lightly and scatter lime or crushed eggshells around their base to stimulate further flowers, then prune harder in autumn.

 Given the right conditions they’re generally trouble free, and most pests are repelled by their smell.
 Even the wallabies and pademelons leave them alone, although they will shelter under large bushes.
-We suspect the lavenders might help repel from their fur.
+We suspect the lavenders might help repel mites, fleas and other insects from their fur.

 All lavenders beautify the landscape and bring bees and beneficial insects into your garden.
 They’re useful companion plants for their deterrent qualities.
 Lavender honey is rather nice too!